yast/ycp-killer/README.md

 Before the conversion, module's work directory is copied into its result directory and all *.ybc files inside (typically a result of running `yk ybc`) are deleted.
 If the result directory already exists, it is deleted.
-All *.ycp and *.yh files in the result directory are then replaced with compiled *.rb files.
+All *.ycp and *.yh files in the result directory are then replaced with converted *.rb files.
 All files specified in the `excluded` section in [module metadata](#module-metadata) are excluded from compilation and kept intact.